Apply

 History

-Known previously as The Social Policy Research Centre (SPR Centre), housed within the Faculty of Social Work, was first established in 1972 as the Social Policy Research Unit.
-It was the first independent academic unit in Western Canada devoted to social policy research and at the time was the only academic unit of its kind at the University of Regina and in Saskatchewan.
+Previously known as the Social Policy Research Centre (SPR Centre), housed within the Faculty of Social Work, it was first established in 1972.
+It was the first independent academic unit in Western Canada dedicated to social policy research, and at the time, it was the only academic unit of its kind at the University of Regina and in Saskatchewan.

 In 2016, the Centre underwent a revitalization to better reflect the current goals and research focus of individual researchers and the evolving issues faced by Saskatchewan residents.
 A change in name and a revisiting of the Centre’s mission and goals reflect our commitment to research that informs policies which will have a positive impact on our urban, rural and northern communities.